composewell/packcheck/README.md

 state of your global cabal config, so consider that before using these options.

 By default it uses cabal sandbox builds.
-It creates any temporary files or build artifacts inside `.package-test` directory.
+It creates any temporary files or build artifacts inside `.packcheck` directory.
 You can remove that directory after the build to release the space if needed.
 For full cleanup or build from scratch you can also remove `.stack-work` and `.cabal-sandbox`.